usdigitalresponse/usdr-gost/docker/README.md

 Refer to this section for common scenarios and their solutions when using Docker for development.

+### Install or update dependencies

+After your intitial setup or for any update to the `package.json` file that tracks application dependencies, you'll need to run yarn.
+Thisq can be executed via `exec`.
+For example, to install dependencies after initial
+setup: `docker compose exec app yarn`.

 ### Seed and apply migrations to the database